 Fahad Al-Azemi, Khalid, Ran Bhamra, and Ahmed FM Salman.
 "Risk management framework for build, operate and transfer (BOT) projects in Kuwait."
 Journal of Civil Engineering and Management 20.3 (2014): 415-433.

 Journal of Management in Engineering 18: 173–178.
 Baloi, D.; Price, A.D.F.
 2003.
-Modeling global risk factors affecting construction cost performance, International
+Modelling global risk factors affecting construction cost performance, International

 Journal of Project Management 21: 261–269.
 Cheung, E.; Chan, A. P. C.; Kajewski, S. 2010.The public sector's perspective on procuring public works projects ‐comparing the views of practitioners in Hong Kong and Australia, Journal of Civil Engineering and Management 16(1): 19–32.